Why frustrating digital experiences matter (and how FullStory's digital experience analytics can help)

 5. It's taking too long to do [x]

-This is similar in nature to performance, if users feel the process to reach a certain page on your site (or point of conversion) is too slow, they will quickly become frustrated.
-The difference to performance is that we can design frustration into a process by making it overly complex, administrative, or tedious.
+If users feel the process to reach a certain page on your site (or point of conversion) takes too long or requires too many steps, they will quickly become frustrated.

 Filling out forms or navigating the checkout process are two trouble areas that can rapidly turn into a bad user experience.
-Consider that roughly 70% of consumers will abandon their shopping cart with over 1 in 4 citing the checkout process was "too long/complicated" (via baymard.com 2017 research).
+Consider that 70% of consumers will abandon their shopping cart, with 18% citing the checkout process was "too long/complicated.”

 6. I’m confused and/or I have no idea what I’m doing

 Ever been interacting with a site/app and felt like you should be able to do something obvious but you cannot figure out how to do it?
-UI confusion is be a major cause of frustration.
+Circular and unintuitive navigation can cause major frustration for online shoppers.

-Most users will just leave with only a select few making it over to the Help documents.
-An even smaller number will actually reach out for support..
+Most users will just leave, with only a select few making it over to the Help documents, and only 43% will actually leave feedback if they encounter an issue.

 7. My device is broken and/or my internet connection stinks, etc.